EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Conclusion

 In this post we used the toy example of chickens and digits to show that a deep learning model can make confident, but meaningless, predictions on data it has never seen.
 Not only does a chicken get confidently classified as a 5 by an MNIST model, other natural images such as fashion items consistently fool the classifier into making high confidence predictions.
-We showed that modeling $$ p(x) $$ with a VAE is a simple solution can that partially mitigate this problem.
+We showed that modeling $$ p(x) $$ with a VAE is a simple solution that can partially mitigate this problem.
 However, solving this problem and, more generally, modeling [uncertainty in deep learning](http://mlg.eng.cam.ac.uk/yarin/thesis/thesis.pdf) is an important area of research.

 #### Footnotes
 <a name="footnote1">1</a>.
-The idea of putting a picture of a chicken through an MNIST model initially came from a question on the [Approximate Inference](http://approximateinference.org/) panel I attended at NIPS 2017
+The idea of putting a picture of a chicken through an MNIST model initially came from a question I heard on the [Approximate Inference](http://approximateinference.org/) panel at NIPS 2017

 <a name="footnote2">2</a>.
 I always resize MNIST from 28 by 28 to 32 by 32 because powers of 2 are nice

 <a name="footnote3">3</a>.
 The word confidence is used loosely here and is not related to confidence in the [statistical sense](https://en.wikipedia.org/wiki/Confidence_interval).
-However $$ \max_y p(y \vert x) $$ is commonly used to show that a model is “confident” about its predictions and this is how we use it here.
+However $$ \max_y p(y \vert x) $$ is commonly used to show that a model is “confident” about its predictions and this is how we use it here